limingyi41/251-Assignment1-2024-Li-Li2/README.md

 # TextEditor3 - Advanced Text Editor

 ## Overview
 TextEditor3 is a feature-rich text editing application built using Java Swing.
 It allows users to create, edit, and save text documents with options for text formatting, PDF conversion, word counting, and more.
-The application also provides auto-save functionality and undo/redo operations.
+The application also provides auto-save functionality, undo/redo operations, and a search feature to find specific words in the document.

 ## Features
 - **File Operations**: Create, Open, Save, and Print text files.